 Outside the Odéon he pauses to light a cigarette.
 The seminars are not going as well this year; he doesn’t seem able to draw the same enthusiasm.
 The students are bright enough.
 Perhaps it is him.
 He needs a break.
-He says that often, ‘I need a break.’
-A week or two in the south away from all the demands; but the end of semester is ages away.
+He says that often, You need a break.
+A week or two in the south away from all the demands.
+But the end of semester is ages away.
 The traffic lights are green as he approaches Saint-Michel, but he slows down.
 He knows he will not have time to get all the way across before they change again, and he does not want to run, and he does not want to get caught in the traffic like last time.
-He lets the lights turn red, standing back from the kerb; others can stand in front.
+He lets the lights turn red, standing back from the kerb.
+Others can stand in front.

 Jacques Simon would have mounted the staircase when it was crowded with students and colleagues.
 He would have known them and they would have known him.
 She sees him on the stairs: the roman nose, the silver hair, the impeccable English clothing.
 There are greetings at every step.
 Or perhaps not.
 Perhaps Simon mounts the stairs deep in thought, head bent, the observed rather than the observer.